-1).
-Protect and Display the Hardware!
+1) Protect the Hardware!
 Visit or contact the jewelry store from which your ring was purchased and make sure it’s registered with the store for future cleaning, sizing (and re-sizing) and maintenance.
-Next, be sure the diamond is insured either through the jewelry store, or through your private insurance company.
+Next, be sure the ring is insured either through the jewelry store, or through your private insurance company.
 Then, consider taking a picture of the ring on your finger and have fun showing it off!
 A fresh manicure followed by a day at the spa could heighten this experience.

-2).
-Set A Wedding Date!
-Your family and friends will all want to know when and where the wedding is taking place.
-So, you should begin contacting wedding ceremony locations (church, venue, hotel, etc.) and making sure your date is available.
+2) Set A Wedding Date!
+Your family and friends will all want to know when and where the wedding is taking place so you should begin contacting wedding ceremony locations (church, venue, hotel, etc.) to make sure your date is available.
 Also, consider a wedding reception location and make sure your reception venue is available and can accommodate your needs.
-This may involve a day of visiting wedding venues to determine what’ll work best for your special day.
-Don’t forget to look at the calendar to be sure you are aware of holidays, big sporting events or extremely popular travel or vacation dates which may inconvenience your guests.
+This may involve a day of visiting wedding venues to determine what will work best for your special day.
+Don’t forget to look at the calendar to be sure you are aware of holidays, big sporting events, or extremely popular travel or vacation dates which may inconvenience your guests.

 3) Get the Word Out!
 Contact your family and friends.
 Announce on social media and consider starting a wedding blog so all your friends and family can keep up with your engagement (and the gift registry, wedding date and location, pictures, etc.) Post a story about how you met and what you hope the future holds as a married couple.